PuttaAnudeep/Stock-Portfolio-Tracker/README.md

 **Project Overview**

-This is a web application designed to **[provide an overview of what your application does, e.g., "manage portfolios," "track attendance," or "connect users to stress relief resources"]**.
+This is a web application designed to **manage the stocks by effective stock portfolio platform and calculates the total portfolio value**.
 The project utilizes the **MERN stack**(MongoDB, Express.js, React, and Node.js) and has been successfully deployed with:

 **Frontend**: Hosted on Netlify.